joaofrjesusbe/inflight-cache/README.md

 # InflightCache

-A simple in-memory cache based on NSCache that takes in account in flight requests.
-It is useful when you want to avoid multiple requests for the same resource.
+A simple in-memory cache based on NSCache that takes in account inflight requests.
+It's useful when you want to avoid multiple requests for the same resource.
-Supports concurrent request for the same resource and waits for the first request to complete.
+Supports concurrent requests and waits for the first request of the same input to complete.

 ## Usage